sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 _Partial migration available_

 The `sbb-pagination` component has been removed.
 From now on, only the `sbb-paginator` component can be used.
-At the sbb-pagination component, the `length` property stood for the number of pages.
+With the sbb-pagination component, the `length` property stood for the number of pages.
 With the sbb-paginator component, the `length` property stands for the total number of items that are being paginated.
 There is a new property `pageSize`, which determines the number of items on a page.